johnwcowan/pdp8x/arch.md

    set Y to BASE.
    The assembler mnemonic is LDB.

- * If OP is 0xF and EOP is 0x62,
+ * If OP is 0xF and EOP is 0x6,
    set Y to STACK.
    The assembler mnemonic is LDS.

  * If OP is 0xF and EOP is 0x7,
-   set Y to M[STACK], and then set STACK to STACK - 1.
+   set Y to M[STACK] and then STACK to STACK - 1
    The assembler mnemonic is POP.

+ * If OP is 0xF and EOP is 0x8,
+   set SP to the lowest 11 bits of AC.
+   The assembler mnemonic is SETSP.

+ * If OP is 0xF and EOP is 0x8,
+   set AC to 0, and then
+   set the lowest 11 bits of AC to SP.
+   The assembler mnemonic is LDSP.

+  * If OP is 0xF and EOP is 0xB,
+   set STACK to STACK + 1, and then set M[STACK] to PC, and then set PC to Y.
+   The assembler mnemonic is PUSHJ

+ * If OP is 0xF and EOP is 0xF,
+   set PC to M[STACK] and then STACK to STACK - 1
+   The assembler mnemonic is POPJ.

 ## I/O instructions

 If OP is 0x6, then set D to the 0x0FF0 bits of IW